Can I have a free copy of x?

 Do game developers play games themselves?

 I do and I think they should.
 Authors read books, composers listen to music, cooks eat food, why should game development be any different?
 If I avoided playing games I would feel like a hypocrite.
 That being said, it is unhealthy to play 12 hours of World of Warcraft daily.
 A developer should spend at least a few hours per week playing a new game and not spend many hours playing one game all the time.
-So in short: good developers play many games, bad developers play one game and only the worst, most despicable developers avoid gaming altogether.

 Why are your games so terrible?